-THANK YOU TO THE AMAZING ADJUDICATORS AT THE 2017 CLASH OF THE SEQUINS
+THANK YOU TO THE AMAZING ADJUDICATORS AT last year's 2017 CLASH OF THE SEQUINS

 Dr. Jennifer Barnickle-Fitch - Solo Competition